 GMT +1 (GMT +2 from the last Sunday in March to the last Sunday in October).

 Electrical current is 220-240 volts, 50Hz.
 Two-pin round European-style plugs are used.

 The official currency is the Euro (EUR), which is divided into 100 cents.
 Major credit cards are widely accepted.
 Foreign currency can be changed at banks, post offices or bureaux de change (usually indicated by the letters GWK).
 Banks are closed on weekends but bureaux de change are open.
 ATMs are widely distributed and most are open 24 hours a day.

 The international access code for the Netherlands is +31.
 Local mobile phone operators have the Netherlands extremely well covered with GSM 900 and 1800 networks, which have roaming agreements with most international operators.
 Internet cafes are widely available.

 RandstadRail, a high-speed train, connects the airport to The Hague, Leidschendam, Pijacker, Zoetermeer and Rotterdam Central Station.
 From the central station you can catch trains to Antwerp, Brussels and Paris.
-To use public transport, you'll need to buy a 'OV-Chipkaart' (Public Transport Chip Card) from a newsagent at the airport.
-The RET bus 50 connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a round trip of about 20 minutes overall.
+To use public transport, you'll need to buy an 'OV-Chipkaart' (Public Transport Chip Card) from a newsagent at the airport.
+The RET bus connects to the Meijersplein metro station, where you can transfer to Line E to the city centre; a round trip of about 20 minutes overall.
 For a more direct route, the No. 33 bus will get you to Rotterdam Central Station in about 25 minutes.
-The B12 line operates at night and in the early morning.
+The night transport is available into the early morning.